-Training core abdominal muscles is sometimes a straightforward goal and other times – injuries and discomfort arise when crunching, planking and rotating the spine.
-Studying core anatomy closely helps you design exercises and make alterations accordingly when helping clients strengthen their core.
+Training core abdominal muscles is sometimes a straightforward goal for personal training clients, and other times – injuries and discomfort arise when crunching, planking and rotating the spine.
+Studying core anatomy closely helps certified personal trainers design exercises and make alterations accordingly when helping clients strengthen their core.

 The term “core” is often used synonymously with abdominals.
 It is important to note that the core of the trunk includes other muscles like quadratus lumborum, latissimus dorsi, pyramidalis, multifidus, iliocostalis, longissimus, and serratus posterior.
 AND….Some people believe the pelvis is the core of the body.